Ibrahim-Abdirashid/Figma-to-Code/README.md

 ## Project Structure 📁

-All designs are inside one main folder called `designs`.
+All designs are inside one main folder called `Figma To Code`.
-Each design has its own folder inside `designs` with the following structur.
+Each design has its own folder inside `Figma To Code` with the following structur.

 ## How to Explore Designs 🔍